Brokenbonds/C_Sharp_Unity/README.md

 # Project 31 Another Class Submission Assignment<br>
 Create a class that has 4 methods in it as requested in this assignment.
 I had to create an input and output on a Void method, create a method with output parameters, overload the same method, and create a static class.

+# Project 32 Methods and Objects Submission Assignment<br>
+Created two classes, a Person class, and an Employee class.
+I populated the Person class with two properties, a Firstname, and Lastname.
+As well as a method called SayName().
+After, In the Employee class I populated it with a property called ID while having it inherit from the Person class.
+I then instantiated the Employee Class and called for the Firstname, giving it a string of Sample.
+Then calling LastName and giving it a string of Student.
+Lastly Calling the superclass method SayName() on the Employee object.